 While America was knee-deep in the Vietnam War, it was not the only country that “helped” during the conflict.
 Australia’s Armed Forces made a significant contribution as well, most notably at the Battle of Long Tan.

-Australia’s Royal Army Regiments (RAR) had fought in Malaya, defending the Commonwealth, between 1948 and 1960.
+Australia’s Royal Australian Regiments (RAR) had fought in Malaya, defending the Commonwealth, between 1948 and 1960.
 They knew the challenges of fighting on jungle terrain.
 They wanted to take that knowledge and apply it to tactics used on battlefields in Vietnam.

 But America was determined to win Vietnam as it had won other wars: by committing enough troops, for as long as it takes, until the enemy ultimately surrenders.
 That was the ruling military philosophy in the States in those days.
 But the Australians approached it differently, emphasizing strategy over troop size.